 We created an internal Green website with tips and resources for employees at work and at home.
 We also introduced monthly Green Tips into our employee newsletter.

 Our Summer Green and Fit Challenge rewards employees for using alternative transportation in their work commute.
-In 2010 participants traveled over 52,000 miles foot, bicycle, carpooling, and using mass transit.
-We are set to nearly double that in 2011.
+In 2016 participants traveled over 100,434 miles by foot, bicycle, carpooling, and using mass transit.